Structural and Thermodynamic Properties of Hard-Sphere Fluids: The Rational Function Approximation (RFA) Method for the Structure of HS Fluids

 Once the cavity function $y(r)$ provided by the RFA method is complemented by Eq.\ \eqref{lny}, the bridge function $b(r)$ can be obtained at any distance.
-Figure \ref{B_vs_gamma} presents a parametric plot of the bridge function versus the indirect correlation function as given by the RFA method for two different packing fractions, as well as the result associated with the PY closure.
-The fact that one gets a smooth curve means that, within the RFA, the oscillations in $\gamma(r)$ are highly correlated to those of $b(r)$.
+Figure \ref{B_vs_gamma} presents a parametric plot of the bridge function vs the indirect correlation function as given by the RFA method for two different packing fractions, as well as the result associated with the PY closure.
+The fact that one gets a smooth curve means that, within the RFA, the oscillations in $\gamma(r)$ are highly correlated with those of $b(r)$.
 Further, the effective closure relation in the RFA turns out to be density dependent, in contrast with what occurs for the PY theory.
 Note that the absolute value $|b(r)|$ for a given value of $\gamma(r)$ is smaller in the RFA than the PY value.
-On the other hand, the RFA and PY curves become closer as density increases.
+On the other hand, the RFA and PY curves become closer as the density increases.
 Since the PY theory is known to yield rather poor values of the cavity function inside the core,\cite{MS06,SM07} it seems likely that the present differences may represent yet another manifestation of the superiority of the RFA method.

-\subsection{The Multicomponent HS Fluid}
+\subsection{The multicomponent HS fluid}

-The method outlined in the preceding subsection will be now extended to an $\Nc$-component mixture of additive HS.
-Similarly to what we did in the single-component case, we introduce the Laplace transforms of $r g_{ij}(r)$:
+The method outlined in Subsection \ref{ss_3.1} will be now extended to an $\Nc$-component mixture of additive HS.
+Similar to what we did in the single-component case, we introduce the Laplace transforms of $r g_{ij}(r)$,

 so that the Fourier transform of $h_{ij}(r)$ can be obtained as

 The counterparts of Eqs.\ \eqref{3.2s} and \eqref{3.3s} are